Registration: de-registration: de-registering a pension scheme

 Section 158 Finance Act 2004

-HMRC may only de-register a pension scheme if the scheme gives HMRC grounds to consider de-registering the scheme.
+HMRC may only de-register a pension scheme if there are grounds to consider withdrawing the registered status.
 The broad circumstances in which HMRC may de-register a scheme are if it appears to HMRC that:

 - there is no scheme administrator